aicacia/ex-id/helm/aicacia-user/README.md

 advanced way for developers to structure their templates for optimal reuse.

-You can deploy this chart with `helm install aicacia_user_api`.
-Or you can see how this chart would render with `helm install --dry-run --debug aicacia_user_api`.
+You can deploy this chart with `helm install aicacia_id_api`.
+Or you can see how this chart would render with `helm install --dry-run --debug aicacia_id_api`.